Zardoz: Soundtrack

 Boorman commissioned David Munrow, director of the Early Music Consort, to compose the score.
 While the film is set in the distant future (the 23rd century approximately), Boorman believed futuristic music would contain a variety of old-world instruments.
 Boorman instructed Munrow to use a variety of medieval instruments including notch flutes, medieval bells and gemshorns.
-These instruments, plus snatches of Beethoven's Seventh Symphony, gave the movie a truly unusual soundtrack.
+These instruments, plus snatches of Ludwig van Beethoven's Seventh Symphony, gave the movie a truly unusual soundtrack.

-Along with David Munrow's medieval ensemble, the Zardoz soundtrack features Beethoven's "Symphony No.7" in A, 2nd movement, played by the Royal Concertgebouw Orchestra and Conducted by Eugen Jochum.
+Along with Munrow's medieval ensemble, the Zardoz soundtrack features Beethoven's "Symphony No.7" in A, 2nd movement, played by the Royal Concertgebouw Orchestra and conducted by Eugen Jochum.

 Release

 Zardoz was released in theaters on 6 February 1974, in Los Angeles and New York.
 When the film was released, it was immediately met with terrible reviews.
 Along with the scathing reviews, the public reacted very poorly to the confusing world of Zardoz.
-According to a Starlog Magazine article on the film, "these reviewers (and the general public) failed to understand many of Boorman's analogies and philosophical statements".
+According to a Starlog article on the film, "these reviewers (and the general public) failed to understand many of Boorman's analogies and philosophical statements".
 Moviegoers reported that "when dissatisfied patrons from the previous showing exited the lobby, they would encourage those waiting to leave.
 Many times they did".
 Zardoz barely made back its budget, and ultimately earned $1.8 million in box office rentals in the United States and Canada.